GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 --istio-config=auth=MTLS_PERMISSIVE
 ```

 > **Note** that you are using the PERMISSIVE setting for MTLS configuration for the sake of simplicity.
-We recommend reviewing the appropriate Istio [documentation](https://istio.io/docs/concepts/security/#mutual-tls-authentication){: target="external" track-type="tutorial" track-name="externalLink" track-metadata-position="body" } to choose the appropriate policy for your deployment.
+We recommend reviewing the appropriate Istio [documentation](https://istio.io/docs/concepts/security/#mutual-tls-authentication) to choose the appropriate policy for your deployment.

-1. Issue this command to get cluster credentials:
+3. Issue this command to get cluster credentials:

 ```
 gcloud container clusters get-credentials $CLUSTER --zone=$ZONE
 ```

-1. Issue these commands to set kubectx context and switch to it:
+4. Issue these commands to set kubectx context and switch to it:

 ```
 kubectx cluster=gke_${PROJECT_ID}_${ZONE}_${CLUSTER}
 kubectx cluster
 ```

-1. Issue this command to create a dedicated namespace for your application and switch to it:
+5. Issue this command to create a dedicated namespace for your application and switch to it:

 ```
 kubectl create namespace $APP_NS kubens $APP_NS
 ```

-1. Label the namespace to enable automatic Istio sidecar injection:
+6. Label the namespace to enable automatic Istio sidecar injection:

 ```
 kubectl label namespace $APP_NS istio-injection=enabled
 ```

-1. Apply the Istio manifests:
+7. Apply the Istio manifests:

 ```
 kubectl apply -f $WORKDIR/istio-manifests
 ```

-1. Deploy the sample application:
+8. Deploy the sample application:

 ```
 kubectl apply -f $WORKDIR/release/kubernetes-manifests.yaml
 ```

-1. Confirm that all components of the application have been deployed correctly:
+9. Confirm that all components of the application have been deployed correctly:

 ```
 kubectl get pods -n $APP_NS